 Thread C might see

 null and not print anything.
-If it sees a car it might not see the owner, even if the field for the owner is volatile or the getter and setter methods are synchronized.
+If it sees a car it might not see the owner, even if the field for the “owner” field is volatile or the getter and setter methods are synchronized on the instance of the Car.

 Tips and Tricks